 Frank Mills, a London banker and entrepreneur opened a mine on the Canonteign Estate in 1806 and the area flourished.

 With healthy stocks of silver and lead to be mined at Canonteign, the waterfall was diverted from its original course in order to drive a wheel to power the mine.
 A leat was created to move the watercourse some 10 metres away in an impressive feat of engineering.

-When the mining boom ceased in 1880, the third Lady Exmouth instructed that the waterfall from the leat course should cascade over the nearby massive rock formations.
-This spectacular waterfall, the highest sheer drop in England at some 70 metres.
+When the mining boom ended in 1880, the third Lady Exmouth insisted that the waterfall from the leat course should be diverted to cascade over the soaring nearby rock formations.
+This offered much-needed employment for a team of ex-miners and created a spectacular waterfall, the highest sheer drop in the South West of England at some 70 metres.

 This gave an amazing backdrop to the ancient woodland walks leading through the remains of the Secret Garden and the Victorian Fern Garden and created a breathtaking view across Devon from the summit, known as Buzzard’s View.